felias-fogg/dw-link/docs/quickstart-AVR-GDB.md

 In order to install the firmware,

-* first, make sure that the auto-reset feature of the UNO is not disabled, e.g., by a shield or a capacitor plugged into the UNO board,
+* first, make sure that the auto-reset feature of the Uno is not disabled, e.g., by a shield or a capacitor plugged into the Uno board,
-* then connect the Arduino UNO to your computer with a USB cable,
+* then connect the Arduino Uno to your computer with a USB cable,
-* open the Arduino IDE and select `Arduino UNO` under `Tools` as the destination `board`,
+* open the Arduino IDE and select `Arduino Uno` under `Tools` as the destination `board`,
 * select the correct `Port` in the `Tools` menu,
 * and load the dw-link sketch into the IDE, which is located at `dw-link-x.y.z/dw-link/dw-link.ino`.
-* Finally, compile and download the sketch to the UNO by either pressing the right arrow button or by typing CTRL-U or ⌘U. The UNO now acts as a hardware debugger (but needs a bit of additional hardware).
+* Finally, compile and download the sketch to the Uno by either pressing the right arrow button or by typing CTRL-U or ⌘U. The Uno now acts as a hardware debugger (but needs a bit of additional hardware).

 **Check:** Open the `Serial Monitor` (under the `Tools` menu), choose `115200 baud`,  type  `-`  (minus sign) into the upper line, and send it.
 The hardware debugger should respond with `$#00`.